 Police and Policies

 There are a few different police departments in Chiang Mai—mainly the Tourist Police, the Immigration Police, the Royal Thai Police, The Highway Police, and The Traffic Police.
 The Tourist Police are not actually sworn law enforcement but they do police the tourist industry—they are mostly volunteers.
 They speak English and can be very helpful.

 You may notice checkpoints around Chiang Mai, where the police will pull people over to check on them.
 If you are violating a law, such as not wearing a seatbelt in a car or not wearing a helmet while on a motorbike, you could be liable to pay a fine.
 If you are caught doing something worse, such as being in possessions of drugs, the fines will be much higher.

 Chiang Mai is in the mountains of Northern Thailand.
 But that doesn’t mean it’s not easily accessible.
 Travelers can get to the area easiest by airplane or bus.

 The airport here is Chiang Mai International Airport (CNX) and it is located to the southwest of the city, about a 10-minute drive from downtown.
 There are approximately 150 flights per week to CNX, including both domestic and international flights.
 It serves an estimated two million passengers per year.

-You can take an Uber or a taxi to get to the city from the airport, but if you do take a taxi make sure they use the meter.
+There are choices on airport transfer here.
+You can take Grab or a taxi to get to the city from the airport, but if you do take a taxi make sure they use the meter.
 Or, you can take Bus #4 to the city center for 15 baht.
 The airport is around 3 km southwest of the city.
 If you take a metered taxi to get from the airport, it will start from around 40 baht, plus a 50 baht service fee from the taxi counter.